Two-loop renormalization and running of galaxy bias: Introduction

 An alternative approach is to use the $\L$-dependent bias operators ${\cal O}_a$, and compensate for it by choosing $\L$-dependent bias coefficients $b_a(\L)$ such that the $\L$-dependence cancels in physical observables.
 This has the advantage of being more directly related to field-level approaches \cite{Jasche_2013, Taruya:2018jtk, Elsner:2019rql, nguyen_fli} for extracting bias parameters~\cite{Schmittfull:2014tca,Lazeyras:2017hxw,Abidi:2018eyd,Schmittfull:2018yuk,Peron:2025lgh}, and provides additional information on the scale-dependence.
 In this case, it is mandatory to control the evolution of the bias when varying $\L$, which can be conveniently formulated in terms of the renormalization group (RG).
 For deterministic leading-gradient bias up to third order, this was done in~\cite{Rubira:2023vzw} employing the Wilson-Polchinski approach~\cite{wilson:1971,polchinski:1984,Carroll:2013oxa} (see also~\cite{McDonald:2006hf,Matarrese:2007wc,Blas:2015qsi,Floerchinger:2016hja,Cabass:2019lqx}), and generalized to stochastic terms~\cite{Rubira:2024tea} as well as primordial non-Gaussianity in~\cite{Nikolis:2024kbx}.
+We also highlight another complementary approach based on multi-point propagators~\cite{egge_oneloopbisp}, allowing for key insights on e.g.~the interplay of bias renormalization and time-evolution as well as additional redundancies of bias operators that arise when computing $N$-point functions to a certain loop order.

 In this work we systematically extend the concept of bias renormalization to two-loop order.
 We consider both the method of renormalized bias operators $[{\cal O}_a]$ as well as the renormalization group techniques, and the relation among them.
 We furthermore go beyond previous work by explicitly computing one- and two-loop renormalization for all 29 leading-gradient deterministic bias operators up to fifth order.
 Additionally, we consider stochastic bias, being given by contact terms arising in the renormalization of products of two (or more) bias operators, known as composite operator renormalization.
 While bias renormalization works at the operator level and is applicable to any $N$-point function or field-level analysis, we apply it to the two-loop power spectrum and provide an explicit, manageable expression at leading order in gradient expansion [see Eq.\,\eqref{eq:pren1L2L}].
 We then proceed to the alternative RG technique.
 Since the Wilson-Polchinski approach is not easily generalizeable beyond one-loop, we consider an alternative, more direct derivation of renormalization group equations (RGEs) using the $\L$-independence of galaxy $N$-point functions.
 We compute one- and two-loop `$\beta$-functions', generalizing one-loop results of \cite{Rubira:2023vzw} from third to fifth-order operators.
 We finally discuss solutions of the RGE, and the relation to the resummation of `large logarithms' known from quantum field theory (QFT).